Our Organizational Priorities

 Work with declared counties to identify projects, assist with grant applications/administration and provide technical assistance, and assess threats, stressors and potential strategies for resilience across multiple jurisdictions.

-Leading conversation, initiatives, and data and resource-gathering to assist local governments adapt to emerging public sector trends, make strategic decisions, and identity lessons learned.
+Lead conversation, initiatives, and data and resource-gathering to assist local governments adapt to emerging public sector trends, make strategic decisions, and identify lessons learned.

-Serve critical member needs and offer technical assistance to help local governments of all sizes provide services and improve quality of life for their citizens.
-Member services change over time to address regional needs.
+Serve critical member needs and offer technical assistance to help local governments of all sizes provide services and improve quality of life for their community members.

 Focus on the intersection between land use, transportation, and quality of life, and help communities think long-term about their comprehensive transportation needs.